-The LPN to RN track at Delta College is a special option for currently licensed Practical Nurses with a minimum of one-year full-time equivalent work experience, and may be completed in 16 months.
+Are you ready to take the next step in your nursing career?
+The LPN to RN track at Delta College is a special option for currently licensed LPNs with a minimum of one-year, full-time equivalent work experience.
+It may be completed in 16 months.

 Interested in a career in nursing?
 Learn more about our region’s employment outlook and career opportunities you can pursue in this field of study.